chinamike65/hugo-tuolesi/content/book4/book4en.md

 19

-(2) The Eight Sufferings The Eight Sufferings are the suffering of birth, old age, illness, death, the suffering of separation from love, the suffering of resentment and hatred, the suffering of not being able to seek, and the suffering of the five aggregates.
+(2) The Eight Sufferings

+The Eight Sufferings are the suffering of birth, old age, illness, death, the suffering of separation from love, the suffering of resentment and hatred, the suffering of not being able to seek, and the suffering of the five aggregates.

-The pain of birth A person is born with great pain, and birth is the root of all pain.
+The pain of birth

+A person is born with great pain, and birth is the root of all pain.
-In the last three weeks of the fetus, the fetus already has a sense of smell, can smell a very bad smell, and will feel that the mother's fetus is dirty, and always wants to leave.
-When you are born, you will feel very, very painful, so the fetus will cry loudly as soon as the baby is born.
+In the last three weeks of the fetus, the fetus already has a sense of smell, can smell a very bad smell, and will feel that the mother's womb is dirty, and always wants to leave.
+When you are born, you will feel very, very painful, so the baby will cry loudly as soon as it is born.

 Nagarjuna Bodhisattva said in the Book of Relatives and Friends:

+---

 Life is not good, and it is the source of many troubles.